j0lly/Odin/README.md

-OpenResolver:
+OpenResolver.py :
 ===
-An Open DNS Resolver crawler
+## An Open DNS Resolver crawler
-==

 This is a simple crawler that aim to surf the net and find open dns resolvers
 ## Dependencies